brandkap/brandkap.github.io/work/visual-cognition-lab.md

 I was lucky enough to be able to talk directly with the main users of the lab's website: lab participants.
 While doing my daily calls for recruiting participants I would ask questions about the website.
 I was able to identify what parts of the website needed to be reformatted.

-Through my time working in this lab and calling and interviewing dozens of participants I felt that I had a good outline of the direction I wanted to update the website.
+Throughout my time working in this lab I was able to interview dozens of participants.
+I felt that I had a good outline of the directions that I wanted to update the website.

 ## Original website